standardrb/vscode-standard-ruby/README.md

 ### Changing settings only for a specific project

-You may want to change a setting only for certain projects, in which case it will likely make the most sense to configure it in the [Workspace scope](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings) as opposed to the global User scope.
+You may want to apply certain settings to a specific project, which you can do by configuring them in the [Workspace scope](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings) as opposed to the global User scope.